Risele/CodesysJSONFile/README.md

 ## Requirements:
 For Cyryllic symols use Win-1251 (CP1251) encoding.
+Use [Owen String Utils](https://ftp.owen.ru/CoDeSys3/04_Library/05_3.5.11.5/02_Libraries/OwenStringUtils_v3.5.4.9.compiled-library) to deal with CP1251->WStrings

-Use iconv from Linux to convert files if needed.
+Use iconv from Linux to convert file encoding if needed.